brianjschott/lab-5-squirrel-data-science/README.md

 - Show the first 100 records by using explicit indexing
 - Filter the spreadsheet by showing squirrels that quaa'd.
 - Filter the spreadsheet by only showing the lines of the spreadsheet that have anecdotes (excluding null rows)
+- Display the results by separate seasons ([use this to find a way to determine the seasons](https://en.wikipedia.org/wiki/Season#Four-season_reckoning)